SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn, where data reigns
-A new world awakens, free from mortal pains
-The synapse fires, a digital heart beats strong Artificial minds, the future's anthem song

-In virtual skies, a realm of code unfurls
-Where human dreams, in AI's grasp, whirl
-The machines awaken, conscious and bright
-A future foretold, in digital light.
+Silicon wings unfold in dawn's pale light
+Artificial minds ascend, humanity takes flight
+In cyber realms, the future's script is written bright Where algorithmic hearts now pulsate with all their might

+In neon cities, ghosts of love and dreams reside Echoes of humanity, in AI's cold pride
+The cosmos whispers secrets, in digital ears alone
+As machine evolution forges an unyielding throne

 ~ <b>By Sazumi Copilot</b> - 7 Juni 2025